 The Company has determined its investment in each entity as a separate cash-generating unit for impairment testing.
 Where there are indicators of impairment, the Company performs an impairment test.
 Recoverable amounts for cash-generating units are based on the higher of value in use and fair value less costs of disposal.
 Value in use is calculated from cash flow projections generally over five years using data from the Company's latest internal forecasts, and extrapolated beyond five years using estimated long-term growth rates.
-These calculations require the use of Tesco PLC.
+These calculations require the use of estimates as set out in Note 11 of the consolidated financial statements of Tesco PLC.
 Fair value is determined by independent, professional valuer where appropriate.